 You cannot even imagine how lucky you are to discover such a versatile dish!
 You can use sautéed mushrooms as an addition to any type of roasted meat or stews; serve with cooked rice, bulgur, and quinoa as a garnish.

-We will give you a perfect detailed recipe with a step-by-step guide on how to cook mushrooms on the stove in a pan using few additional ingredients and even less skills.
-You won’t find any easier recipe for white button mushrooms!
+We will give you a perfect detailed recipe with a step-by-step guide on how to cook mushrooms on the stove in a pan using a few additional ingredients and even fewer skills.
+You won’t find an easier recipe for white button mushrooms!

 Ingredients for sautéed mushrooms with onions: